15 min read

 Dr. Halvorsen appeared in the doorway.

 She didn't enter so much as arrive.
 Her presence preceded her by a step, the room reconfiguring itself around her attention before she'd crossed the threshold.
-Her heels struck the composite floor in an even, metered rhythm that didn't slow as she scanned the space, taking each of them in with a gaze that lingered on each face, noting the girl's stilled fingers, the tall boy's microscopic weight shift, the slight dilation in Mateo's pupils.
-Her eyes revealed nothing as they moved, no flicker of judgment, no raised eyebrow, just the mechanical efficiency of a scanner collecting data it would process elsewhere.
+Her heels struck the composite floor in an even, metered rhythm that didn't slow as she scanned the space, her gaze cataloguing each face in turn.
+Her eyes revealed nothing as they moved.
+No flicker of judgment, no raised eyebrow.
+Just the mechanical efficiency of a scanner collecting data it would process elsewhere.

-"Some of you react before you think." her voice authoritative.
-"That reflex isn't inherently useful.
-In the wrong context, it's the most dangerous thing you have."
+“Some of you react before you think.”
+Her voice was authoritative without being loud.
+“That reflex isn't inherently useful.
+In the wrong context, it's the most dangerous thing you have.”

 She paused.
-Around the room, Julian felt rather than saw the small adjustments, the girl's fingers stilling, the tall boy's weight resettling, Mateo's chin lifting a fraction.
+Around the room, Julian felt rather than saw the adjustments.
+The boy against the wall's weight resettling.
+Mateo's chin lifting a fraction.
 The sentence had landed differently in each of them, and she had watched it land.

-The lights along the perimeter dimmed by a single degree.
-The room contracted almost imperceptibly toward its center, the effect so subtle Julian wasn't certain anyone else had caught it.
-He thought about the assessment chamber.
-The way the room had been paying attention before the tests began.
+The lights along the perimeter dimmed.
+The room contracted toward its center, the shift so subtle Julian wasn't certain anyone else had caught it.

-"Tomorrow we begin integration."
-She let the sentence stand without assistance, without a follow-up that would have softened it or explained it away.
-"Sleep if you can."
+“Tomorrow we begin integration.”
+She let the sentence stand without assistance.
+“Sleep if you can.”

-He was almost under when he heard it: footsteps in the corridor outside, moving fast and coordinated, more than one person, gone before he’d finished registering them.
-Not students from his cohort, the metronomic precision of heels striking in unison.
+He was almost under when he heard it.
+Footsteps moving in the corridor outside, fast and coordinated, more than one person.
+Not students from his cohort.
+The metronomic precision of heels striking in unison.
 He lay still in the dark and listened to the silence that followed, and did not go back to sleep for a long time.